-All ticket sales and sponsorships must go through Startup Weekend HQ.
+All ticket sales and sponsorships must go through Techstars.
 Funds will be advanced prior to or reimbursed after the event.

 In some instances, sponsorships may be received locally with prior authorization from HQ.
 This removes the liability from our organizers and also allows Sponsors and Attendee to file a tax deduction in certain regions.

 50% of all leftover revenue (net profit after the above expenses have been covered) is retained by Startup Weekend, and 50% is reinvested back into the local startup and entrepreneurial ecosystem via the Startup Weekend Community Chest.